potterLim/programming-studio/README.md

 # [ECE20025] Programming Studio (Spring 2025) at HGU

-This is a repository for organizing coursework and lab exercises from **[ECE20025] Programming Studio** at Handong Global University (Spring 2025).
+This is a repository for organizing coursework, lab exercises, coding tests, and assessments from **[ECE20025] Programming Studio** at Handong Global University (Spring 2025).

 The course begins with a brief refresher on essential C language features, then shifts focus to hands-on lab exercises in Java and Data Structures.
 These labs reinforce theoretical concepts from prior Java and Data Structures courses, with C++ used for implementing data structures.